Electron-hole coherence in core-shell nanowires with partial proximity induced superconductivity: INTRODUCTION

 \section{INTRODUCTION}

 Semiconductor nanowires with proximity induced superconductivity have emerged as key elements in various platforms proposed to realize qubits and other emerging technologies at the quantum scale \cite{Hays_21,Aguado2020,Benito2020}.
-The proximity effect is generally hypothesized to stem from electron-hole coherence, brought on by Andreev reflection at the superconductor interface \cite{AndreevProx}.
-The superconducting proximity effect has resurfaced time after time in the past decades as a hot research topic due to relevance to research topics in each decade \cite{TSC_prox,Tudor2014,Klapwijk2004,JACOBS1999669,osti_5167845,Haesendonck_1981,Meissner71,clarke:jpa-00213516}.
-Most recently due to the search for Majorana zero modes in nanostructures \cite{Elsa2020,prox2019_junger,Review_Agauado}.
-These zero modes are expected to be hosted in synthetic topological superconductors, where p-wave superconductivity can be engineered using spin-orbit coupling in conjunction with Zeeman splitting and proximitized superconductivity in semiconductors \cite{TudorBok,Alicea_2010,Sau2010}.
+The proximity effect is generally hypothesized to stem from electron-hole coherence, brought on by Andreev reflection at the superconductor interface, where an incoming electron is retro-reflected as a hole \cite{Andreev,AndreevProx,BTK}.
+The superconducting proximity effect has resurfaced time after time in the past decades as a hot research topic due to relevance to research topics in each decade \cite{TSC_prox,Tudor2014,Graphene_2013,Zha_2010,Klapwijk2004,JACOBS1999669,osti_5167845,Haesendonck_1981,Meissner71,clarke:jpa-00213516}, most recently due to the search for Majorana zero modes in nanostructures \cite{Elsa2020,prox2019_junger,Review_Agauado}.
+These zero modes are expected to be hosted in synthetic topological superconductors, where p-wave superconductivity can be engineered using spin-orbit coupling in conjunction with Zeeman splitting and proximity induced superconductivity in semiconductors \cite{TudorBok,Alicea_2010,Sau2010}.